Wearing away by scraping, rubbing or impact. The progressive wearing away of a tire in service.

 STATIC LOADED RADIUS:

-Distance from centre of wheel to ground on vehicle which has rated load, normal inflation, and is not in motion.
+Distance from center of wheel to ground on vehicle which has rated load, normal inflation, and is not in motion.

 STATIC WHEEL BALANCER: